andrewhsiao11/Solidity-SupplyChainExample/README.md

 A simple supply chain example implemented on the blockchain.
 Smart contracts written in Solidity, that allow for automated dispatchment of items upon payment as well as payment collection without a middlemen.

-An owner can create an item and set its cost in Ether.
-This item then has its own address, where a buyer can sent the appropraite amount of funds to.
-This will set the status of the item to paid and trigger a a notification that it is ready to be delivered.
-The owner can then trigger the item for dispatch and set its state to deliver.
+- An owner can create an item and set its cost in Ether.
+- This item then has its own address, where a buyer can send the appropriate amount of funds to.
+- This will set the status of the item to paid and trigger a notification that it is ready to be delivered.
+- The owner can then trigger the item for dispatch and set its state to deliver.

+Smart Contracts can be inspected and tested in [Remix](http://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js).

 ## Features

 * Smart contracts written in Solidity
 * Utilization of Event-Triggers to interact between UI and blockchain
-* Ownership to give access control to contract functions (based on openzepplin contracts)
+* Ownership to give access control to contract functions (based on [openzepplin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol))
 * Truffle workflow
 * Unit testing with Truffle
 * Interaction with Metamask and Truffle development console